the-vishal/the-vishal.github.io/README.md

 I  had completed my schooling from Kendriya Vidyalaya, Chandigarh and.
 Persuing B.Tech in ECE from Chandigarh College of Engineering and Technology, Panjab University. 🏫

- *Passionate about latest electronics technology and Automation. 🔌.
+ -Passionate about latest electronics technology and Automation. 🔌.

- *AI and IoT are my all time area of Interest. 💻.
+ -AI and IoT are my all time area of Interest. 💻.

 >I am self taught Python Programmer.
 >By the way learning is life long process. ❤

 ![image](https://raw.githubusercontent.com/the-vishal/the-vishal.github.io/master/PicsArt_11-30-07.11.03.jpg)